Boltzmann transport theory of magnon-exciton drag: Coupled magnon and exciton transport

-is plotted in Fig.~\ref{fig:tau}.
-Scattering rate increases quadratically with temperature.
+for bilayers.
+Note that the results are sensitive to the parameters, presented in Table~\ref{tab:param}.} Scattering rate increases quadratically with temperature as it is induced by two-magnon processes.
 The inset to the figure shows the thermal magnon density as a function of temperature:

-It is important to note that the exciton-magnon scattering time falls into subpicosecond range for the moderate temperatures of few tens of Kelvin which are significantly smaller than the N\'eel temperature in CrSBr.
+\addZakhar{where for simplicity we disregarded differences in $E^+_{\bm p}$ and $E^-_{\bm p}$.} It is important to note that the exciton-magnon scattering time falls into subpicosecond range for the moderate temperatures of few tens of Kelvin which are significantly smaller than the N\'eel temperature in CrSBr.
 It means that exciton interaction even with equilibrium magnons can be of paramount importance for exciton momentum relaxation and propagation as we discuss below.